p-samuel/apkmon/README.md

-# 👾apkmon - Delphi to Android APK Deploymentf
+# 👾apkmon - Delphi to Android APK Deployment

 A Windows console application that monitors directories for Android shared library (.so) file changes and automatically builds/deploys APK files to Android emulators.